-Side A – Coverage for Non-Indemnified Losses
+Side A – Non-Indemnifiable Loss

 This insuring agreement responds in situations where the corporation is bankrupt or legally not allowed to indemnify the directors and officers.
-When this clause responds to a claim, the insurance policy indemnifies the directors and officers directly for the defense and settlement costs or judgments against them.
+When this clause responds to a claim, the insurance policy indemnifies the directors and officers directly for the defence and settlement costs or judgments against them.

 Here’s an example: